paul-abhirup/Obsidian/Obsidian/Typescript.md

-    "module": "commonjs" /* Specify what module code is generated. */, "rootDir": "./src" /* Specify the root folder within your source files. */, "outDir": "./dist" /* Specify an output folder for all emitted files. */, "noImplicitAny": true, //determines whether TypeScript should issue an error when it encounters a variable with an implicit any type.
+    "module": "commonjs" /* Specify what module code is generated. */, "rootDir": "./src" /* Specify the root folder within your source files. */, "outDir": "./dist" /* Specify an output folder for all emitted files. */, "noImplicitAny": true, //determines whether TypeScript should issue an error when it encounters a variable with an implicit any type..
-    //false means that no error will be issued. for a variable with an implicit any type.
     "removeComments": true //determines whether comments should be removed from the generated JavaScript files.
   }
 }